 - Tenants can send documents electronically, rather than sending originals

-These temporary changes will remain in place until 5th April 2022.
+These temporary changes remained in place until 5th April 2022.

 When checking a tenant’s right to rent, the landlord must record the date the check was made and mark it as an ‘adjusted check undertaken on [date] due to Covid-19’.